Common Forest Insects & Diseases

 Insects and diseases pose two of the most serious threats to a tree's health.
 As soon as any abnormality is discovered in a tree's appearance, measures should be taken to diagnose the problem.

-The survey indicates that the spread of the mountain pine beetle epidemic has slowed dramatically, while the spruce beetle outbreak is expanding.
+The survey indicates that the spread of the mountain pine beetle epidemic has slowed dramatically, while the spruce beetle outbreak continues to expand.

 Mountain Pine Beetle